Saint Dominic Academy

-Saint Dominic Academy (SDA) is a private college-preparatory for girls in seventh through twelfth grades, located in Jersey City, in Hudson County, New Jersey, United States.
+Saint Dominic Academy (SDA) is a private college-preparatory for girls in seventh through twelfth grades, located in Jersey City, in Hudson County, in the U.S. state of New Jersey.
 The school, which is situated within the Roman Catholic Archdiocese of Newark, and is administered by the Dominican Sisters of Caldwell, New Jersey, has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1991.

-As of the 2017–18 school year, the school had an enrollment of 255 students and 26.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.5:1.
-The school's student body was 51.8% (132) White, 20.0% (51) Hispanic, 14.1% (36) Asian, 9.0% (23) Black and 5.1% (13) two or more races.
+As of the 2023–24 school year, the school had an enrollment of 189 students and 20.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 9:1.
+The school's student body was 32.3% (61) White, 25.4% (48) two or more races, 18.0% (34) Hispanic, 16.4% (31) Asian and 7.9% (15) Black.

 History

-The school was founded in 1878 by a community of nuns from New York, with the objective to educate children of immigrants, primarily German.
+The school was founded in 1878 by a community of nuns from New York, with the objective to educate children of immigrants, primarily German, before moving to a sire on Bergen Avenue in 1915 and then on Bentley Avenue in 1929.
 On March 7, 1942, SDA moved to its present location on Kennedy Boulevard.
 In 1994, a new wing was open with new computer labs, science and language labs.
-The school celebrated its 135th birthday on October 23, 2013.
+The school celebrated its 135th birthday in the 2013–14 school year with the addition of grades 7 and 8.
 In 2015, Saint Dominic Academy received a generous donation of a building located on Fairmount Avenue in Jersey City.
 This building was once the Jersey City Women's Club and is now known as Siena Hall, which opened in April 2016 and is used for school-related events.

 Saint Dominic Academy is a member of the New Jersey Association of Independent Schools.